 Longitudinal design

 A major strength of Study II is its longitudinal design, where HRV was measured at baseline and outcomes were captured prospectively through national registries.
-This temporal structure ensures that the exposure (HRV) preceded the outcome, reducing the risk of reverse causation.
-Although repeated HRV measurements over time would provide deeper insights into autonomic function dynamics, the prospective design still allows for stronger inference of directionality than cross-sectional studies.
-Furthermore, the use of high-quality registry data ensures complete outcome ascertainment and minimizes loss to follow-up bias.
+This temporal structure ensures that the exposure (HRV) preceded the outcome, reducing the risk of reverse causation. the prospective design allows for stronger inference of directionality than cross-sectional studies.
+Furthermore, the use of high-quality registry data ensures complete outcome ascertainment and minimizes loss to follow-up bias.Study II relied on a single assessment of HRV at baseline.
+Future studies with repeated HRV measurements over time would provide deeper insights into autonomic function dynamics on CVD risk.

 Based on our studies, we demonstrate initial steps in understanding the relationship between cardiovascular autonomic dysfunction, measured by HRV or CART, and cardiovascular complications.
 However, we can only establish associations and cannot conclude with certainty that improvements in HRV lead to reduced cardiovascular risk.
 Therefore, causal inference cannot be drawn from our findings, and more causally focused methods are needed.
 Mendelian randomization, which uses genetic instruments for exposure, could help address this question.
 Additionally, structured mediation analysis involving modifications such as medication or lifestyle changes could clarify whether improving HRV or CART reduces cardiovascular risk, using data from intervention studies.

-Intern validity
+Internal validity

 In this project, we aimed to assess cardiovascular autonomic function both in free-living conditions and in response to standardized test procedures during clinical visits.
 Additionally, we used dynamic measurements to evaluate arterial stiffness both locally and by velocity, and biomarker assessments to determine the presence of heart failure.
 In this section, we discuss the validity of 24-hour, week-long, and hourly HRV measurements, as well as the standardized tests of CAN.
 We also address the validity of the included outcomes and discuss the strengths and limitations of using MACE as a time-to-event outcome.